Week 9 NFL player props, picks odds: Target Christian McCaffrey with Week 9 NFL bets

-Week 9 NFL player props, picks, odds: Back Christian McCaffrey Over 75.5 rushing yards in Sunday NFL prop bets
+Week 9 NFL player props, odds, picks: Back Christian McCaffrey Over 75.5 rushing yards in Sunday NFL prop bets

 The SportsLine Machine Learning Model AI has locked in its top Week 9 NFL prop picks for players like Christian McCaffrey, Ja'Marr Chase and Justin Herbert